mfoonirlee/batch-processor/README.md

 this is a batch processor for golang, it provide a simple way to process a batch of tasks.

 ## How to use
+The Go version needs to be greater than 1.18.

 ### Create